Wind-WindKids/winding/samples/sophieandwind/ice.md

 Someone raised a hand,
 “We haven’t covered this yet.”

-“It’s in the syllabus,” the teacher said, without looking up.
+“It’s in the syllabus, between lines twelve and thirteen,” the teacher said, without looking up.

 It wasn’t.

 It came back with a red mark at the top: 17%.